Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md

 ***Guessing...
 Is this the idea behind having "AI Unlimited" parms separate: To make them stand out from the others the user might be used to seeing in a CFT?
 If so, are we sure that no others are unique to AI Unlimited--regardless of their naming?***

 ***Wouldn't the user go from top to bottom on the UI?
 Might they think the 3 manager parms are missing from the doc--if they are looking at the big table?
-If the idea is to draw attention to them, instead of having a separate table for the manager parms, maybe add a note that calls them out?
-And put them in the long table?***
+(I moved the AI Unlim table to before the big table, for that reason.)
+If the idea is to draw attention to them, instead of having a separate table for the manager parms, maybe add a note that calls them out--but I'm not sure that's even necessary.
+And put them in the long table--so they can work from top to bottom in one pass?***

 <details>

-<summary>**AI Unlimited parameters**</summary>
+<summary>AI Unlimited parameters</summary>
 | Parameter | Description | Required? | Default | Notes
 |---------|-------------|-----------|-----------|-----------|
 |AIUnlimitedHttpPort		|The port to access the AI Unlimited UI.|Required with default	|3000||